 For the full rules, check out our guide to playing Werewolf at work.

 In the movie Super Troopers, characters play a game that involves working the word “meow” as many times as possible into a routine traffic stop.
 Sneak It In follows a similar premise.
 At the start of your virtual happy hour, each attendee receives a secret word such as “kumquat,” “railroad,” or “jet ski.”
 Players attempt to work the word into conversation as many times as possible without others noticing.
 Participants gain a point for every successful mention but lose all points if found out.

 This game is also conducive to team play.
 When the game begins, teams split up into breakout rooms to discuss strategy.
 Over the course of the game, each team tries to stealthily drop the buzzword while rooting out other teams’ words.

 11. Noisy Charades

-A few examples of backwards charades prompts include:
+A few examples of backward charades prompts include:

 - The Macarena

 - Shaking hands

 Of course, the player cannot use the assigned word.
 To make the game more challenging, you can also ban adjacent words.
 For instance, with the pizza example, consider banning “tomato” and “mozzarella”, while you may ban “string”, “rope”, and “cowboy” for lasso.

 Because human beings often rely on body language as a communication aid, describing concepts with only words can be deceptively hard.